sac3g15/CoastSat_noc/README.md

 !The use of smaller ROIs also reduces the volume of data downloaded.
 ```
 1. Open ArcGIS map document and save in appropriate directory
 2. First, we create a coastline of the study area.
-(See Note: below if the study area is large – e.g. Country-scale).
+(See below if the study area is large – e.g. Country-scale).
 3. In the geodatabase, create a feature class (right-click geodatabase) and select a line feature.
 4. In the Edit window, select ‘create features’ and draw a coastline in the region of interest.
 ```diff